Tapha/Java-Cohort/Exercise-The-Story-IO.md

 ## Questions

 1. What is the input source?

+The console

 2. What reads the input?

+Scanner object

 3. Where is the user’s name stored after it is read?

+in the String name

 4. What output is produced?
 5. Complete the flow: